aabootis/aabootis/README.md

 ### Hi there 👋

-Hello, I'm Sergey and I'm a developer, devops, architect.
+Hello, I'm Sergii and I'm a developer, devops, architect.